COVID-19 novel coronavirus

 - Avoid close contact with people who are sick

-- Wash hands frequently with soap and water, or cleansing with hand sanitiser, especially after contact with ill people or their environment
+- Wash hands frequently with soap and water, or cleanse with hand sanitiser, especially after contact with ill people or their environment

 - People with symptoms of acute respiratory infection should practice cough etiquette: maintain distance, coughing or sneezing into a tissue or your elbow and then performing hand hygiene

 - Stay at home if you feel unwell and contact your doctor or Healthline